 It's that time of the year again.
 Bring out the ringing bells, Xmas gifts, rum and mulled wine along with delectable savouries and mouthwatering plum cakes and desserts.
 Besides jolly merriment, loads of baking, family time and pretty decorations make way for some quirky facts about the merry festival.
 We bet you didn't know these fun facts, or did you?1) Your Christmas feast takes 295 days to grow

 According to a research study, it takes the seasonal vegetables and turkey ten months to grow before it's ready for the festive feast.
 On the other hand, it just takes 30 minutes to polish off this grand feast.2) 47 years to the perfect Christmas dinner

 Burnt your turkey?
 Fret not.
-A study says that it takes 47 years to master the culinary techniques for cooking Christmas dinner, owing to the techniques being tricky and challenging.
+A study says that it takes 47 years to master the culinary techniques for cooking Christmas dinner, owing to the techniques being tricky and challenging.3) The largest turkey

 On record it weighed 86 pounds, about the size of a large dog.